Coronavirus digest: J&J vaccine prevents COVID – US regulator | DW | 24.02.2021

 "The vaccine was effective in preventing COVID-19 using a less restrictive definition of the disease and for more severe disease, including COVID-19 requiring medical intervention, considering all cases starting 14 days after vaccination," the FDA document said.

-The one-shot jab could become the third vaccine the FDA approves as the US battles the pandemic that killed more than 500,000 of its residents.
+The one-shot jab could become the third vaccine the FDA approves as the US battles the pandemic that has so far killed more than 500,000 of its residents.

 Germany has approved three at-home virus tests for use as part of Health Minister Jens Spahn's strategy for mass testing to help the country emerge from its current lockdown.